AIHubCentral/docs/assets/Realtime Voice Changer/Local/Deiteris' W-Okada Fork.md

 ## Introduction
 :::

-- W-Okada is a voice changer that uses RVC for its conversion.
+- W-Okada is a realtime voice changer that uses RVC for its conversion.

 - There are two versions of this realtime voice changer, the <u>[offical original](https://github.com/w-okada/voice-changer)</u> made by Wok, and the <u>[Deiteris fork](https://github.com/deiteris/voice-changer)</u> made by Deiteris.
 Note that those 2 links are just for reference to the Source Code Github Repositories of both projects, you should instead follow the guide below.